Ossian M. Ross: Life as an Illinois pioneer

 In 1827, Ossian Ross, John Holcomb, and Sheldon Lockwood were appointed by the county commissioners’ court of Fulton County to map out the best route from the mouth of the Spoon River (near Havana) to the lead mines near Galena, Illinois.
 Their report, published in the Illinois Intelligencer, formed the basis for the Lewistown Trail, which ran from Springfield, Illinois, to Galena, Illinois, via Lewistown and was one of the main routes to the Galena lead mines between 1827 and 1837.
 The influx of job seekers to the lead mines from Missouri and southern Illinois along the Lewistown Trail and other routes is likely to be the major reason that Illinois was called the "Sucker State" throughout much of the 19th century (i.e., the lure of the mines "sucked" men into Illinois from neighboring states).

 Ossian Ross moved to what is now Havana, Illinois, in 1829, where he laid out the town, ran the Havana Hotel (where Abraham Lincoln was a frequent guest), and operated Ross’ Ferry, which was located at the only place between the Illinois towns of Beardstown and Pekin where the Illinois River could be crossed.
-After Ross left Lewistown, his homestead there was purchased by Major Newton Walker, a member of the Illinois State Legislature and a close friend of Abraham Lincoln.
+After Ross left Lewistown, his homestead there was purchased by Major Isaac Newton Walker, a member of the Illinois State Legislature and a close friend of Abraham Lincoln.

 While living in Lewistown and Havana, Ossian Ross engaged in land speculation, purchasing warranty deeds, quitclaim deeds, and tax deeds, typically for good quality land.
 Much of the land was then sold at roughly a 25 percent profit.
 In addition to providing a source of income, some of the land speculation by local businessmen such as Ross also served as a valuable resource for local farmers.
 For example, Ross' frequent practice of buying land with quitclaim deeds and then selling the land back to the original owner at the auction price in essence provided a source of loans to farmers in the absence of banks, which did not exist in the region until the 1850s.